AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

 -------------------------------------------

-The static function :cpp:`amrex::LSFactory::fill_data` (defined in `Src/EB/AMReX_EB_levelset.cpp`) fills a :cpp:`MultiFab` with the nodal level-set values and another :cpp:`iMultiFab` with integer tags that are 1 whenever a node is near the EB surface.
+The static function :cpp:`amrex::LSFactory::fill_data` (defined in ``Src/EB/AMReX_EB_levelset.cpp``) fills a :cpp:`MultiFab` with the nodal level-set values and another :cpp:`iMultiFab` with integer tags that are 1 whenever a node is near the EB surface.
 It is then left up to the application to manage the level-set :cpp:`MultiFab`.

-AMReX defines its embedded surfaces using implicit functions (see above).
+AMReX defines embedded surfaces using implicit functions (see above).
 Normally these implicit functions are usually *not* signed distance functions (i.e. their value at :math:`\mathbf{r}` is not the minimal distance to the EB surface).
 However, in rare cases such as the :cpp:`EB2::PlaneIF`, it is.
 In this case, the most straight-forward way to fill a level-set.
 If an signed-distance implicit function is know, and stored as a :cpp:`MultiFab mf_impfunc`, then we can use

 .. highlight:: c++